Campbell-Muscle-Lab/teaching_PGY630_QM/docs/pages/Lectures/linear_regression/linear_regression.md

 + one (of many) ways of calculating a regression line in MATLAB
 + a demonstration of finding a low p value when you fit a line to random data

+Irrespective of how you decide to fit a straight line data (and pointing and clicking in a program like Excel or Prism is easier for simple data than the approaches outlined here), you should know how to interpret the:
++ slope
++ intercept
++ p value
++ r<sup>2</sup> value

+These videos should explain the concepts.

 ## Accessing files

 See [GitHub](../../GitHub/GitHub.html) for instructions on how to download the course material to your local computer.